addventa/ChatScriptDeploy/README.md

 - install.sh
 - deploybot.sh

-## Install ChatScript on your server
+## Install ChatScript on your Linux server

 ### How to use the script ?